radical-lab/con/README.md

 	* any other title cards are fiction, or whatever
 	* south park title card
 	* hello little world,
-	* a long time ago, in a country far, far, away; a country killed their king, and all the other royalty of all the other countries wanted to declare war on them; sadly they were not killed too, but it's never too late
+	* a long time ago, in a country far, far, away; a country killed their king, and all the other royalty of all the other countries wanted to declare war on them; sadly those other royal families were not killed too, but it's never too late
+		* the moral of the story is; vive la guillotine, vive la democracy, vive la révolution
 	* `/page (up|down)/` patented by criminals: microsoft, timothy sellers, heather grantham, and joshua dersch
 	* samizdat; kenneth brown was hired by microsoft to underhandedly undermine floss #plausible_deniability
 	* corruption; political bribes, and under the table deals outside the democratic framework